stiyyagura0901/devjam3/Labs/VirtualAPIJam/Lab 3 API Publishing - API Products and Developer Portals/README.md

 ![image alt text](./media/image_6.png)

 * Select the OpenAPI Specification from which to create a Snapshot.
-(NOTE: technically, you should update the "host:" and "path:" variables in your OpenAPI Spec that you created in the first lab.
-However, for the purposes of this lab, it is also OK to use your OpenAPI Spec as is.)
+(NOTE: technically, you should update the "host:" and "path:" variables in your OpenAPI Spec that you created in Lab 1 so they now point to your API proxy hosted on Apigee.
+However, for the purposes of this lab, it is also OK to use your existing OpenAPI Spec as is.)

 ![image alt text](./media/image_7.png)